Rinriku69/stardew-savefetch/README.md

 ## Server API

-The website must expose two routes:
+The website must expose two routes (the paths below are suggestions — the mod reads the full URLs from `config.json`, so name them whatever you like):

 - `GET /mod-auth?port=&state=` — web route: log the user in via the normal web session, issue a personal access token, then redirect to